 Marinated Baked Chicken Tenderloins

-Marinated and Baked Chicken Tenderloins: lean, tender, easy to cook and so tasty.
+Marinated Baked Chicken Tenderloins are super easy to make, so tender and are one of those recipes that kids and adults love.
+This healthier version is baked in the oven and it's so incredibly delicious.
 The chicken marinade ingredients are simple with the minimal prep.
-The longer you marinate these, the better (at least 4 hours or ideally overnight).
-Serve these with Rice, Mashed Potatoes and a salad on a side to turn this simple recipe into a fancy meal!
+Serve these with your choice of Rice, Mashed Potatoes, noodles, salad, steamed veggies and more to turn this simple recipe into a fancy meal!

 Rinse chicken in cold water and paper towel pat dry.
 Trim off any excess skin or fat.

 In a medium bowl, combine all of the marinade ingredients: 1/2 cup real mayonnaise, 1/2 tbsp Montreal steak seasoning, 1 tsp coffee rub seasoning and 1/4 tsp fine salt.
-Stir until well blended.
+Stir to combine.

 Transfer chicken into bowl with marinade and toss or give a nice stir to evenly coat the chicken.
 Cover with plastic food wrap and marinate 4-6 hours or overnight.